-- Goal 1: Collect observations that span the TC lifecycle in a variety of environments - Goal 2: Develop and refine measurement technologies that provide improved real-time monitoring of TC intensity, structure, and environment - Goal 3: Improve understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle
+Goal 1: Collect observations that span the TC lifecycle in a variety of environments

+Goal 2: Develop and refine measurement technologies that provide improved real-time monitoring of TC intensity, structure, and environment

+Goal 3: Improve understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle

 Mission Descriptions: (The NESDIS Ocean Winds and Rain Experiment will be executed by NESDIS.
-Specific details regarding these NESDIS missions are not included here.)
+Specific details regarding these NESDIS missions are not included here)

-Three-Dimensional Doppler Winds: Several different options are possible: i) the lawnmower pattern (Fig. 1-1); ii) the box-spiral pattern (Figs. 1-2 and 1-3); iii) the rotating figure-4 pattern (Fig. 1-4); iv) the butterfly pattern that consists of 3 penetrations across the storm center at 60-degree angles with respect to each other (Fig. 1-5); and v) the single figure-4 (Fig. 1-6).
+Three-Dimensional Doppler Winds: Several different options are possible: i) the lawnmower pattern (Fig.

+1-1); ii) the box-spiral pattern (Figs. 1-2 and 1-3); iii) the rotating figure-4 pattern (Fig. 1-4); iv) the butterfly pattern that consists of 3 penetrations across the storm center at 60-degree angles with respect to each other (Fig. 1-5); and v) the single figure-4 (Fig. 1-6).
 These patterns provide the maximum flexibility in planning, in which the need for dense Doppler-radar coverage must be balanced against the need to sample the entire vortex.

 Single-aircraft option only: Temporal resolution (here defined as data collected as close as possible to a 6-h interval) is important, for both initialization and verification of HWRF.
 This has been verified in communication with EMC.
 To obtain the maximum temporal resolution feasible, this mission is expected to be a single-P-3 mission, to allow another crew to operate 12 h later, and to continue in a 12-h cycle of single sorties.
 The type of flight pattern will be determined from the organization, strength and radial extent of the circulation.
+Take-off times will be coordinated to provide quality-controlled Doppler radar observations to NCEP Central Operations (NCO) in every 6-h observing period, by observing the end of one period, and the beginning of the next.
+This will result generally in a takeoff time at or shortly before 0, 6, 12, or 18 UTC.

 Lawnmower pattern: This pattern will be chosen for systems with small, generally asymmetric, weak, newly developed circulations, namely tropical depressions and weak tropical storms.
 If the system is small enough, lawnmower pattern A (Fig. 1-1) will be chosen, to permit complete coverage of all reflectors within the developing circulation.
 Otherwise pattern B will be flown.
 Pattern B permits a larger area to be sampled, at the expense of some gaps in the Doppler coverage.
 A specific flight level is not required for this mission.
 It is likely that the Air Force will be flying at an investigation level at this time, and the Three-Dimensional Doppler Winds Experiment can be flown anywhere from 5,000 ft to 12,000 ft.
 If detailed thermodynamic data from dropwindsondes is desirable, or the distribution of Doppler winds is highly asymmetric, then the preferred level would be 12,000 ft to allow the deepest observation of the thermodynamic and wind structure from the dropwindsondes, while reducing the likelihood of lightning strikes and graupel damage by staying below the melting level.
-Any orientation of the long and short flight legs may be flown, to permit the location of the initial and final points to be closest to the base of operations.
+Any orientation of the long and short flight legs may be flown, to permit the location of the initial and final points to be closest to the base(s) of operations.